What permaculture is and isn’t

 But it’s still got something to do with gardening, right?

-Yes, gardening is part of permaculture, because plants are a part of life.
+Yes, gardening is part of any ecological design, because plants are a part of life.
 Without them, we die.
 So, if we are creating systems in which we can thrive and be of help to other species, then we have to include plants!
 But we must never stop there.
 The garden inspires us, feeds us, connects us to nature…and then we have to get to work on the rest of the system.

 Again, for the folks in back: